On the correspondence between thermodynamics and inference: Results

+To explore the correspondence to the free particle, we compute the Gibbs entropy for a regular model:

-where Eqn.~\ref{eqn:loocv} provides an explicit expression for $U$.
-The Gibbs entropy of a normal model is shown in Fig.~\ref{Fig:S}.
-Above the critical sample size $N_0$, the data is informative to the parameter values and therefore the number of models consistent with the data is reduced.
-As a result the Gibbs entropy becomes increasingly negative as sample size $N$ grows.
+When the data is informative to the parameter values, the number of models consistent with the data is reduced as the sample size grows.
+As a result the Gibbs entropy is always negative for a normalized prior and becomes increasingly negative as the sample size $N$ grows.